9 out of 10 professional businesses choose us

 The disadvantage is that telemarketing, and in particular cold calling, has a bad reputation with consumers who often link this to scams and illegal pyramid schemes.

-This means that people are often pre-disposed to give a negative response when they are contacted by telephone.
+This means that people are often negatively pre-disposed when encountering a telemarketer.

 An excellent method when it comes to telemarketing is to do it in at least two calls – the first call to assess the potential customers needs and how your product may possibly be able to assist with meeting these needs (but no sales), and then the second or subsequent call to actually sell the product based on consumer needs.